reald/uv-k5-firmware-custom/README.md

 Number keys change the memory number (enter 3 digits)  and not the frequency.
 You can switch between memory mode and frequency mode by long pressing "3 VFO/MR" key.
 * If you modify settings in memory mode don´t forget to save them before switching off (menu "ChSave").
+* You can long press F/# to lock the keypad.
+If keypad is locked a small lock symbol in the top status bar is shown.
+As result in ARDF mode only manual gain control (with up/down keys) and "Switch VFO" and "ARDF Medium Gain" on the function keys is possible (if configured, see #function-keys).
+So ARDF function is possible but no configuration changes can be done.
+This can be useful if preconfigured devices are handed to non experienced users.
+To unlock the keypad just hold F/# key.

 #### Troubleshooting ####
 * The gain index history is flickering.